cs107e/cs107e.github.io/labs/lab3/lab.md

 ![loop back](images/loopback.jpg)

 Start a terminal program and connect to the tty port from above.
-E.g.,
+For example,

-    % screen /dev/tty.SLAB_USBtoUART 115200
+    $ screen /dev/tty.SLAB_USBtoUART 115200

 The screen should be cleared and the cursor positioned in the upper left hand corner.